 The selected range scale, range ring interval and pulselength are shown at the upperleft corner on the screen.
-When an objective target goes out of the display range, reduce the range scale so that a target appears in 50-90% of the display radius.
+When an objective target comes closer, reduce the range scale so that a target appears in 50-90% of the display radius.